-1.4 GENERAL TECHNICAL REQUIREMENTS
+1.5 GENERAL TECHNICAL REQUIREMENTS

-1.4.1 General.
+1.5.1 General.

-- 1.4.1.1 For the purpose of establishing uniform principles and requirements with respect to the limits to which ships may be loaded, the International Convention on Load Lines set forth minimum freeboards assigned to ships for navigation in certain areas and during certain seasons of the year. - 1.4.1.2 Nothing in the International Convention on Load Lines shall prevent the assignment of a greater freeboard than the minimum one determined in accordance with the provisions of Sections 3 to 6 of the present Guidelines.
+1.5.1.1 For the purpose of establishing uniform principles and requirements with respect to the limits to which ships may be loaded, the present Rules set forth minimum freeboards assigned to ships for navigation in certain areas and during certain seasons of the year.

-1.4.2 Submersion.
+1.5.2 Submersion.

-- 1.4.2.1 The freeboard assigned to a ship shall be indicated on each side of the ship with a deck line, a load line mark and load lines corresponding to maximum draughts to which the ship may be loaded under different conditions of navigation. - 1.4.2.2 When assigning a freeboard, the appropriate load lines on the sides of the ship, corresponding to a season of the year and the zone or area in which the ship may be, shall not be submerged at any time when the ship puts to sea, during voyage or on arrival.
+- 1.5.2.1 The freeboard assigned to a ship shall be indicated on each side of the ship with a deck line, a load line mark and load lines corresponding to maximum draughts to which the ship may be loaded under different conditions of navigation. - 1.5.2.2 When assigning a freeboard, it is assumed that the appropriate load lines on the sides of the ship, corresponding to a season of the year and the zone or area in which the ship may be, shall not be submerged at any time when the ship puts to sea, during voyage or on arrival.
 Exceptions are allowed only for the following cases: - .1 when a ship is in fresh water of unit density the load line corresponding to the season, zone or area of navigation may be submerged by the amount of the fresh water allowance shown on the Load Line Certificate.